How to Monitor RFPs Automatically | RFP Alert Software for Government Bids 2026 | Visualping Blog

 Step 4: Next, click + Add action to add another action for the crawler.
 Under Click, select Type in the dropdown options.
 This time, type your password in the field that reads "Words to type".
 Then, to instruct the crawler to type your password into the password form, select the element selector, and use it to click the webpage element of the password form above in the screenshot area.

-Step 5: Lastly, instruct the crawler to click Enter (Or Submit, Login In, etc) before it then monitors the request for proposal page for changes.
+Step 5: Lastly, instruct the crawler to click Enter (or Submit, Log In, etc.) before it monitors the request for proposal page for changes.
 Select + Add action one last time.
-But, under Click, select Click in the dropdown options.
+Under Click, select Click in the dropdown options.
 Use the element selector to click the Enter button.

-Once you see the resulting page in the screenshot area, finish setting up your track as you normally would - choose the frequency of checks and enter your email under Send notifications to.
+Once you see the resulting page in the screenshot area, continue with the standard setup: add your "alert me when" prompt to define what matters, choose the frequency of checks, and enter your email under Send notifications to.

-After confirming your email, Visualping will prompt you to make a password so you can return to your dashboard at your convenience.
+After confirming your email, Visualping will prompt you to create a password so you can return to your dashboard at your convenience.

 You are now equipped to monitor requests for proposals and receive alerts of changes to these pages.
-Visualping will send notifications to your inbox when changes occur to the RFP pages.
+Visualping will send notifications to your inbox when changes occur on the RFP pages, and AI will help you focus on the opportunities that matter most.

-Lastly, you can also check our Visualping for Business tier, where we offer dedicated assistance and training to help you automate your website change monitoring.
+You can also explore Visualping for Business, where dedicated assistance and training are offered to help you automate your website change monitoring at scale.
+Business plans include advanced features like bulk job management, custom AI prompts, and priority support.

 Happy monitoring!